 Some rare disorders that can lead to leukonychia include

 - Bart-Pumphrey syndrome: Common symptoms include nail abnormalities, hearing loss, and knuckle issues.

 - Bauer syndrome: This results in leukonychia and the formation of skin cysts.

 - Buschkell-Gorlin syndrome presents with a triad of nail problems, kidney stones, and skin cysts.

 - Darier disease: This results in nail abnormalities and wart-like blemishes

 Some other causes of white spots on nails include:

 Medicines and Poisoning

 Medications can also be the cause of white spots in nails.
-Chemotherapy medications mainly used to treat cancer and sulfonamides that are used to treat bacterial infections come under this category.
+Chemotherapy medications mainly used to treat cancer and sulfonamides used to treat bacterial infections come under this category.